kb2ma/cotel/README.md

-Cotel provides a GUI for exploration of CoAP messaging.
+Cotel provides a desktop GUI for exploration of CoAP messaging.
 The current release is v0.1, which includes these features:

 * Client GET method
 * Server with a simple read-only resource
 * PSK security
-* Display of networking log.
+* Display of networking log

 See a [screenshot](./doc/screenshot.png) with all of the application windows open.